 Overall, Gen Z is going to become a key player in the workforce over time.
-By 2031, almost half of the construction workforce will be retired, and the youngest member of Gen Z will turn 19.
+By 2036, more than half of the construction workforce will be retired, and the youngest member of Gen Z will turn 19.
 It is increasingly important that we appeal to the youngest generation, recruit them and keep them in the industry.
 With what Gen Z is looking for professionally, a career in construction is a perfect fit.
 We just have to show them that.

 This blog was originally posted June 30, 2019 and has been updated with new stats.